lukbos/SQL_Project_Data_Jobs_Analysis/README.md

 This is a deep dive into the current job market for Data Analyst.

-Discover the most popular and in-demand skills 🔥, characteristics of Data Analyst jobs with higher paying salaries and general insights to help new Data Analysts with well informed career development📊.
+Discover the most popular and in-demand skills 🔥, characteristics of Data Analyst jobs with higher paying salaries and general insights to help new Data Analysts with well informed career development 📊.

 Check out my SQL queries [project_sql folder](/project_sql/): 💻🔍